Overwatch Anniversary Event: Everything we know

 The Overwatch Anniversary Event is essentially a way of celebrating the charming shooter’s very first birthday.
 Having already amassed over 30 million players worldwide, it’s shown no signs of slowing down.

-Players can expect the usual array of new skins, sprays, voice lines and more through the delivery of in-game lootboxes.
-In fact, we’ve already seen a few of them teased on social media.
+Players can expect the usual array of new skins, sprays, voice lines and more through the delivery of in-game lootboxes which can be earned through experience or bought with real-world money.

 Overwatch Anniversary Event – When is it?

-The event will commence on May 23, the day Overwatch launched last year, and will last until June 12.
-It’s safe to assume that all of the new planned maps and modes will also arrive next week.
+The Anniversary event is now live and will last until June 12 on all platforms.

-The event will also coincide with a free weekend taking place across PS4, Xbox One and PC.
+The event also coincides with a free weekend taking place across PS4, Xbox One and PC.
 You can download Overwatch and play it for free from May 26-29.
 All of your unlockables and level progress will carry over to the full game, too!

 Overwatch Anniversary Event trailer – How does it look?